Apple Puff Pastry Bites – The Easiest Thanksgiving Appetizer Everyone Loves

 You'll need two sheets of puff pastry dough (which is one package), a few tart apples, cinnamon and sugar, a pinch of salt and a smidge of egg wash to brush the tops with and about 15 minutes of hands-on time.

 That's it.
-Then we're gonna pop'em in the oven and wait patiently for our elegant appetizer to get all impressively puffy and golden.
+Then we're gonna pop them in the oven and wait patiently for our elegant appetizer to get all impressively puffy and golden.
 Thanksgiving puff pastry appetizers couldn't be easier!

 Jump to: